 - Cut your risk of cancer and other diseases.
 Those who quit smoking reduce their risk of lung cancer by 30% to 50% after 10 years according to the National Cancer Institute.
 The risk of heart and lung disease can also be greatly reduced.

 - Live longer.
 Men who quit smoking by the age of 30 add 10 years to their life and people who stop at 60 add three years – so it’s never too late to benefit from quitting.

 - Reduce your life insurance premiums.
-Provided you meet our definition of a non-smoker you could be eligible to apply for a new policy after 12 months nicotine-free with a new premium rate to reflect this.
+Life insurance is more expensive for smokers compared to non-smokers.
+Provided you meet our definition of a non-smoker you could be eligible to apply for a new policy after 12 months nicotine-free as a non-smoker.

 Tips to quit smoking

 Everyone’s quitting journey is different.
 But there are some great tips to help boost your chances of stubbing out for good.

 - Remember your reasons.
 Pinning down your reason for quitting can be a great motivator.
 Whether it’s to improve your health, protect those around you, or save money, choose a reason strong enough to outweigh the urge to start up again.

 - Be prepared.
 There’s more to quitting than just throwing your cigarettes in the bin.
 Make sure you’ve got support first.
 Talk to your doctor, download quit-smoking apps, try counselling, medication and even hypnosis – you don’t have to do this on your own.

 - Try nicotine replacements.
 Once you stop smoking, nicotine withdrawal is likely to give you some headaches.
 But trying nicotine gum, lozenges and patches could help improve your chances of resisting the urge to light up again.